Basilis Kanonidis is the co-founder of creativeG. He lives in Thessaloniki, Greece.

 Because we need to evolve the same way the web is evolving.

-It was never my goal to simply build a website and leave my customers.
+My goal was never to build a website and leave my customers.
 I was doing much more with them, helping them grow their business, create new products, and so on.

 Eventually, the transition was normal.
 Now I do have an internal team that handles design and development.

-3. Is there anything readers should know about all the stuff you’re doing right now?
+3. Is there anything readers should know about everything you’re doing now?

-Specifically, I have focused on WP CLI on the WordPress side of things.
+Specifically, I have focused on WP CLI on the WordPress side.

 We have helped many companies build tools on top of it.
 What I suggest, though, these days is more tools that are No Code.